PaulRouanet/ros2_control_bolt/README.md

 ## Introduction

-`ros2_control_bolt` is a repository that enables designing and simulation of Bolt robot for testing its controller.
+`ros2_control_bolt` is a repository that enables controlling and simulating the Bolt robot.

 ## Repository Organization